 One of the best ways to experience local culture is through its cuisine.
 So, to truly experience the best of Fayetteville, you need to eat the best dishes!
-Food that is locally sourced when possible and never frozen is a trend that continues to grow.
+Menus that change with the seasons and food that is locally sourced when possible and never frozen is a trend that continues to grow.
 Nowhere in Northwest Arkansas is that more apparent than Fayetteville.

 Over the past few years, more restaurants have embraced a menu of farm-to-table delicacies that you can feel good about eating.
 It’s a level of freshness that features Arkansas-grown tomatoes and strawberries, grass-fed beef from nearby farms and a style of cooking that is uniquely Ozark.
 Here are just a few of the options to try: